PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 The best-known data model today is probably that of SQL, based on the relational model: **data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL)**.

-The roots of relational databases lie in business data processing, which was performed on mainframe computers in the 1960s and ’70s.
-The use cases appear mundane from today’s perspective:
+The roots of relational databases lie in business data processing, which was performed on mainframe computers in the 1960s and '70s.
+The use cases appear mundane from today's perspective:

 - typically **transaction processing** (entering sales or banking transactions, airline reservations, stock-keeping in warehouses) and
 - **batch processing** (customer invoicing, payroll, reporting).